Mart1nSchulz/Schoku/README.md

 ### Abstract
-By direct comparison on my test computer, I found that my fastest version of Schoku runs up to 4 times faster than the original (internal clock measurement, multi-threaded).
+By direct comparison on my test computer, I found that my fastest version of Schoku runs up to 4.5 times faster than the original (internal clock measurement, multi-threaded), due to the original program's low multi-threading performance.
-In single-threaded mode the factor is much smaller at 1.74, due to the original program's low multi-threading performance.
+In single-threaded mode the factor sits at 2.
 When measuring using the time command, the factors are reduced substantially on a 17-clue puzzle file with 49151 puzzles, where the startup uses more than 40% of the execution time.

 ![Schoku performance](Schoku_Performance.png "Schoku performance")

+Benchmark results for Schoku can be found [here](https://pastebin.com/jtU5qddQ).

 ### Summary of Changes
 Looking at speed improvements in terms of low hanging fruit, I found that the malloc'ation of the GridState structures did take up too much time and replaced it by fixed stacks allocated by each thread only once.
 I later learned that the allocation and placement of the GridState data affected primarily the multi-threading performance.
-In particular, allocating a GridState on a different thread will cause memory thrashing (unnessary/unwanted copying between L1 cache lines).
 The hidden single search allowed for removal of repeating calculations, which offered a welcome boost.
-I also made the search cover all hidden singles.
+I also made the hidden single search cover boxes.
 I pruned the naked set search to skip already found sets and not to look at sets that provide no benefit, e.g. sets covering all of the available cells (N or N-1).
 The guessing code did search all cells, even though it could simply pick the first cell with 2 candidates found.
 Throughout, I also added lookup tables where they were useful.
 Then I integrated the entering loop (for solved cells) with the search for the next naked single.
 This unfortunately involved some additional spaghetti coding techniques in form of labels and gotos.
 I also changed the program to use memory mapped I/O (this relieves the main thread from doing nearly any computations or I/O.
-Later I implemented a triad algorithm that finds and removes per triad candidates (aka LockedCandidates) that are impossible.
+Later I implemented a triad algorithm that finds and removes per triad candidates that are impossible.
+(This is also commonly known as 'locked candidates').
 The default bi-value guessing strategy is suboptimal, as it searches guesses by preference always beginning in the same area and picks too easily pairs of bi-values that depend on each other and little else.
 This causes the tree of guesses to grow unnecessarily.
 I used an approach that pays off by reducing the overall number of guesses.
 The key is to find 'balanced' guesses that bisect the set of possible paths.